-Helianthus annuus SLF12

-Annual - Open pollinated Ease of Growing: Easy
+Helianthus annuus Annual - Open pollinated Ease of Growing: Easy Ease of Seed Saving: Easy Pollinator Plant

 Timing: Direct sow repeatedly after the last frost date.
 Starting indoors is possible but does not gain much time.
 If sunflowers are allowed to get root-bound, they will lack stability at transplant time, and will require staking.
 Optimal soil temperature for germination: 21-30°C (70-85°F).
 Seeds should sprout in 10-14 days.